ycvogt/my_portfolio/posts/vowels.md

 Another way to link the two sources is provided on the page of Phoible: https://phoible.org/faq#integrating-geographic-information.

 <iframe src="images/distribution_y.html" width="100%" height="400px" style="border:none;"></iframe>

+Similarly, I explored how many languages have clicks: